Teksta versija

 Section 6.
 Ombudsman's Oath (Solemn Vow)

-"Taking upon the duties of the Ombudsman, I, ____________, am fully aware of the responsibility laid upon me, and swear (solemnly vow) to be honest and fair in the protection of the rights and freedoms of persons in accordance with the Satversme (Constitution) of the Republic of Latvia, laws and international agreements."
+"On assuming the duties of the Ombudsman, I, ____________, am aware of the responsibility entrusted to me, and swear (solemnly vow) to be honest and fair in the protection of the rights and freedoms of persons in accordance with the Constitution of the Republic of Latvia, laws and international agreements."

 Section 7.
 Candidate for the Office of the Ombudsman and the Term of Office of the Ombudsman